microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    `http://{your account name}.visualstudio.com/{team project name}/_git/MyShuttle`

+   {% include note.html content="If you do not see **Git** under Source code management, you will need to install/enable the Git plugin as described [here](#additional-tasks)" %}

    ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

-   > The VSTS Git repos are private and requires user credentials to be provided to access the repository.
+   The VSTS Git repos are private and requires user credentials to be provided to access the repository.
 If the Git credentials is not set already, it can be done from the VSTS.

-1. Select the **Clone** option, provide the `User name` and `Password` and then click on the **OK** button.
+1. Go to your VSTS project page and select the **Clone** option, provide the `User name` and `Password` and then click on the **OK** button.

    ![Generating Git Credentials](images/vsts-generategitcreds.png)